The Story of Kesetta and Jack

 Coahuila.
 She cites email and telephone conversations with Daniel Castro Romero, Jr., in which

-Romero claims that Kesetta and Jack were the children of John Castro and were thus his
+Romero claims that Kesetta and Jack were the children of Ramon Castro and were thus his

 relatives.
 She also includes in a footnote the “charming” story of how Romero was going to